astropy/astropy/docs/coordinates/galactocentric.rst

-While many other frames implemented in `astropy.coordinates` are standardized in some way (e.g., defined by the IAU), there is no standard Milky Way Galactocentric reference frame.
-The `~astropy.coordinates.Galactocentric` frame class is meant to be flexible enough to support all common definitions of such a transformation, but with reasonable default parameter values, such as the solar velocity relative to the Galactic center, the solar height above the Galactic
+While many other frames implemented in `astropy.coordinates` are standardized in some way (e.g., defined by the IAU), there is no standard Milky Way reference frame with the center of the Milky Way as its origin.
+(This is distinct from `~astropy.coordinates.Galactic` coordinates, which point toward the Galactic Center but have their origin in the Solar System).
+The `~astropy.coordinates.Galactocentric` frame
+class is meant to be flexible enough to support all common definitions of such a transformation, but with reasonable default parameter values, such as the solar velocity relative to the Galactic center, the solar height above the Galactic